This page will eventually be a list of my best bikes … my ‘keepers.’ Maybe they will be posted in more or less chronological order.

 1939 Schwinn Paramount

-This bike will be on display at Philly Bike Expo 2017.
+This bike was on display at Philly Bike Expo 2017.
 I think this is my second oldest bike, at least the second oldest bike that I will keep.
 I bought it off the original owner in about 1993.
 If memory serves me, he bought the bike in Manhattan in 1939.
-He then went to Woolworths on Broadway and bought a mascot, which I have named Freddy.
-That is short for Frederica, and with a tip of the top hat to Fred Astaire.
-As far as I know Freddy has never left the bike.
-The original owner also bought some rub-on decals.
-His name, BOB WELLS, is still on the top tube courtesy of these decals.

 Bob told me that at some point he rode the bike to Chicago, to visit the ‘factory,’ and I’m not sure exactly what that meant.
 Here, they added pinstriping while he waited.
 A quick look at Waterford’s Schwinn Paramount pages tells me the bike was most likely built by a builder named Emil Wastyn, who had been building Schwinn’s pro race bikes for the Six Day races that were popular before WWII.
 As pictured the bike has later aluminum clincher rims, laced to Schwinn’s impressive Paramount hubs that are original to the bike.
 I also have a set of wheels with Schwinn Paramount hubs and wooden tubular rims I kept from a 1947 Paramount I sold.
 They will eventually be put on this bike.